rafaelppires/rex/README.md

 shares data instead of models and protects user's privacy by using Intel SGX.
-Its description and evaluation were published in the paper ["TEE-based decentralized recommender systems: The raw data sharing redemption"](https://arxiv.org/pdf/2202.11655), which will be presented in the 36th International Parallel and Distributed Processing Symposium (IPDPS) in Lyon, France, from May 30 - June 3, 2022.
+Its description and evaluation were published in the paper ["TEE-based decentralized recommender systems: The raw data sharing redemption"](https://arxiv.org/pdf/2202.11655), which was presented in the 36th International Parallel and Distributed Processing Symposium (IPDPS) on May 31st 2022.

 If this code or the ideas in the paper are somehow helpful to you, please cite us according to this bib(liographic) entry: